forgani/Solar-Monitoring-System/README.md

 The sensor is bi-directional so it will give 2.5V output even if not current is flowing through it.  (below my calculation to get current values).
 The module gives a sensitivity of 0.1V/A in 20A and available in 5A, 20A and 30A.

-The ADS1115 is a 16-bit analog-to-digital converter and  I’m using to read the voltage from Hall sensor.
-The ADS1115 can be addressed with one of four I2C addresses.
+The ADS1115 is a 16-bit analog-to-digital converter.
+It can be addressed with one of four I2C addresses.
 (0x48, 0x49, 0x4a, 0x4b).

 Voltage Supply (Vdd): 2 ~ 5V
 Measurement range: -300mV to Vdd+300mV
 Data rate: 8 ~ 860 SPS
 Active current: ~150uA (200uA max)

 I’m using ADS1115 in two channel and in GAIN_ONE mode.
 In GAIN_ONE mode the voltage can be measured up to maximum 4V and provides a resolution of 0.125mV per bit.
 (4.096 volts / 32767 bits )

 I calculated the ADC in gain_one program mode together with ACS as followed:

-calculation the ADC in gain_one program mode

 ![image](https://user-images.githubusercontent.com/25223934/142387939-b8997d1a-4e8e-456d-99d6-f8d10b7dc193.png)